Skip To Main Content

 Contact us as soon as possible if you cannot pay your rent each week, or as specified in your tenancy agreement.
 If you miss payments and fall into arrears, we can seek to repossess your home.

-If you miss a payment because you’re waiting for a benefit or Universal Credit payment, it’s your responsibility to resolve the situation as soon as possible.
+If you miss a payment while waiting for a benefit payment, it’s your responsibility to resolve the situation as soon as possible.

 If you are having difficulties paying your rent, we can arrange a payment plan to help you to spread the cost.
 This could include paying less or no rent for a few months, then spreading the cost over an agreed period to catch up.

-We’ll agree payment plans on a case-by-case basis.
-Contact us as soon as possible if you would like to discuss it.
+We’ll agree payment plans on an individual basis.
+Contact us as soon as possible if you want to discuss it.
 If you miss a rent payment we will contact you to discuss this.

 Contact us